alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-03-rule-on-delay-younger-dauther-marriage.md

 publisher: alsalafiyyah.manhaj@gmail.com
 title: It is not permissible to delay the marriage of the younger girl
 hijri: '1442-04-18'
-source: Fatawa Shaykh Ibn Baz p.
+source: Fatawa Shaykh Abdul-Aziz Ibn Baz p.
 20/420
 lang: en
 category:
 - marriage